bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 10 Responsive CSS & Flexbox.md

 7. [Flex-basis] defines the initial space of an element before additional space is distributed.
 8. [Flex-grow] controls the amount of space available that an element should take up.
 Accepts a unit-less number value.
 9. [flex-shrink] if an element is larger than a container, they shrink according to flex-shrink.
+10. [Responsive Design] the ability to create ONE website that responds to different device sizes and features.
+11. [Media Queries] allow us to modify our styles depending on particular parameters like screen width or device type.